cernst72/vja/Features.md

 vja ls --json
 ```

+### Filter

-Some filters exist like id or title of list, namespace and label
+The displayed tasks may be filtered by several arguments like list id or title, namespace and label

 ```shell
 vja ls --label="@work"